Zegnat/browserext-merge-windows/README.md

   getting rid only of windows is not enough, Duplicate Tabs Closer can help you to clear out tabs as well!

-## Screenshots
+## Usage

+**Right click on the web page** in the window, where you want to merge.

-Context menu allowing the choice of exactly what window to merge with.
+Context menu allowing the choice of exactly what window to merge with:

 ![Screenshot: interacting with context menus.
 4 different window names shown as merging candidates.](assets/contextmenu.png)